rjones30/dilog/README.md

 ## Execution blocks
-The main problem to be overcome in the implementation of dilog is to avoid false reports of divergence coming from reordering of loops and arbitrary ordering threads execution.
+The main problem to be overcome in the implementation of dilog is to avoid false reports of divergence coming from reordering of loops and arbitrary reordering of object processing in a multithreaded dispatch context.
 To help dilog recognize and eliminate these false positives, the user must insert special markers into the dilog message stream using the `dilog::block` constructor and destructor.
 Each block must be assigned to a dilog stream and be given a unique name so that it can be distinguished from other blocks.
 A block of a given name begins